Chapter 11 Haig 121224

 his unit.
 His faithful S3 (operations officer) and longtime friend,

-Capt.
-George Joulwan, was by his side.
+Captain George Joulwan, was by his side.
 As he stood there in the tall

 grass, getting feedback from his security patrols, he started forming a